H.R. 1877: Protecting Americans’ Social Security Data Act

 How much could you recover if your Social Security data is accessed illegally?

 At least $5,000 per unauthorized access or disclosure, or your actual damages if those are higher.
-Punitive damages could also apply for willful or grossly negligent conduct.
+Willful or grossly negligent conduct can add punitive damages on top, plus costs and attorney's fees.

 Can you sue the federal government under H.R.
 1877?

 Yes.
-If a federal officer or employee negligently accesses or discloses your protected SSA information, the bill lets you sue the United States in federal district court.
+If a federal officer or employee negligently accesses or discloses your protected SSA information, the bill lets you sue the United States in federal court.
+If a non-government person did it, you'd sue them directly.

 How long would you have to file a lawsuit?

-You would have 2 years after you discover the unauthorized access or disclosure, not 2 years from the day it happened.
+You'd have 2 years after you discover the unauthorized access or disclosure — not 2 years from the day it happened.
+So a breach you find out about late doesn't run out the clock.

 Which Social Security systems does H.R.
 1877 cover?

-It names Numident, the Master Beneficiary Record, SSI and Special Veterans Benefits files, the disability determination file, the earnings system, and other systems accessible through SSA's data warehouse.
+It names Numident, the Master Beneficiary Record, the SSI and Special Veterans Benefits records, the disability determination file, the earnings system, and any other system reachable through SSA's data warehouse.

 Would SSA have to tell you if someone is charged over your data?

 Yes.
-The Commissioner would have to notify affected individuals as soon as practicable when someone is criminally charged for unauthorized access or disclosure.
+The Commissioner would have to notify you as soon as practicable when someone is criminally charged for accessing or disclosing your records — including the date your data was touched.

 Who investigates violations under H.R.
 1877?